 Star Labs missions

 If you’ve completed story mode or simply fancy a break to try something different, then the Star Labs mode is just what the doctor ordered.
-These missions (and there are plenty of them) which combine a mix of mingames, battles with NPC’s, stealth and button combinations.
+These missions (and there are plenty of them) which combine a mix of minigames, battles with NPC’s, stealth, and button combinations.

 Each character has 10 missions and the goal is to collect all available stars.

 If you’ve cleared story mode, all the Star Labs missions, and your achievements list is pretty full, then why not give multiplayer a try to see if you know your stuff.
 There is a local multiplayer option as well as online so make sure you’ve got a PSN account!

 What is great about Injustice in comparison to games like Street Fighter or Tekken is the fact that it’s not just one fight after another, staying in the same average arena which can often get a little boring.